timroster/multi-tenancy-documentation/documentation/automation/terraform/3-Provisionning A Kubernetes Based Infrastructure.md

   Save and quit the file.

-- Open a terminal window and run the following command:
+- Open a terminal window and run the following commands:

 ```shell